smuv/discordsmuv/README.md

 Firefox: F12

-you go to the network tab = you write api/v = you choose any dm = and should write messages?limit=50 = click on it = and search for "authorization"
+you go to the "network tab"  "you write api/v" you choose any dm  and should be "messages?limit=50" click on it and search for "authorization"

 you copy it and now start the notepad++, edit smuv.py and you have something like token = "paste here" there you paste this tokene